UK FTSE rises for 3rd day as U.S. data underpins optimism

 British blue-chip companies derive nearly a quarter of their revenues from North America, a larger exposure than their counterparts in the euro zone Euro STOXX 50 index.

-The FTSE, however, has a larger tilt toward less economically sensitive sectors, such as healthcare, than the Euro STOXX 50.
+The FTSE, howevver, has a larger tilt to less economically sensitive sectors, such as healthcare, than the Euro STOXX 50.

 “If we see growth accelerating in the U.S. then the continental European markets generally are more economically sensitive than the UK, so we’re likely to see continental Europe outperform if that’s the case,” Peters said.

-Both indexes extended gains in the afternoon as the ECB’s president Mario Draghi reiterated the bank stands ready to create money in future if required.
+Both indexes extended gains in the afternoon as the ECB’s president Mario Draghi reiterated the bank’s rates will stay low for longer and that the bank stands ready to create money in future if required.

-The FTSE 100 is less than 0.5 percent away from its peak of 6,950.60, set in late 1999, and investors have been waiting for catalysts to lift it out of its recent trading range, such as stronger economic data and corporate earnings, or a pick-up in the pace of mergers and acquisitions.
+The FTSE 100 is less than 2 percent away from its peak of 6,950.60, set in late 1999, and investors have been waiting for catalysts to lift it out of a trading range - such as stronger economic data and corporate earnings or a pick-up in the pace of mergers and acquisitions.

 “We may set new highs after the summer, but it largely depends on two things - earnings and corporate activity,” Daniel McCormack, strategist with Macquarie, said.
 “If M&A (mergers and acquisitions) continues, then that would be a powerful support for the market.”

-Miner Antofagasta surged 4.9 percent as copper climbed to its highest in more than four months.
-The copper miner’s shares broke out of a trading range that had trapped the stock since late April, in volume nearly three times its daily average.
+Miner Antofagasta surged 4.4 percent as copper climbed to its highest in more than four months. shares were testing the upper end of a trading range that has trapped the stock since late April, in volume already almost equal to its full-day average for the past three months.

+The stock is close to filling a bearish chartist gap opened on April 23, which would likely trigger automatic buying orders from technical traders.

 Charts also suggested gains for the broader market.
-Bill McNamara, technical analyst at Charles Stanley, said that the FTSE 100’s close on Wednesday above its 50-day moving average raised expectations that it might run to test this year’s highs at around 6,880 points.
+Bill McNamara, technical analyst at Charles Stanley, said that the FTSE 100’s close on Wednesday above its 50-day moving average raised expectations the move higher might run to to test this year’s highs at around 6,880 points.

-$1 = 0.5877 British Pounds Additional reporting by Atul Prakash; Editing by Raissa Kasolowsky
+$1 = 0.5877 British Pounds Additional reporting by Atul Prakash; Editing by Robin Pomeroy